 News from Women on Snow

-❄❄❄The theme this year was “Disco”.
-Laura and the staff at Eagle Waters and DJ Justin Pitlik turned our banquet into a 1970’s discotheque.
-A tradition is the hat ceremony where the 18 new girls, who are affectionately referred to as funewgees, trade in their pink hat for the black one.
-On Sunday, Marie led a group for her last hurrah on a ride to Bauer’s Dam in Conover, then back to Eagle Waters for brunch.
+❄❄❄The theme this year was “Pajama Party”.
+Laura, the staff at Eagle Waters, and DJ Justin Pitlik did a wonderful job hosting our Saturday Night Banquet.
+A tradition is the hat ceremony where the 15 new girls, who are affectionately referred to as funewgees, trade in their pink hat for the black one.
+Thanks to our many sponsors and supporters for the great door and special prizes we awarded throughout the weekend.

 ❄❄❄”The Funewgee Finder Reward” was a success, and it will be continued for next year.
-If a friend you refer attends the WOS 2019 Weekend for the first time, you will receive a $10 credit toward your registration for 2020.
-(BTW, a funewgee is a “fun new girl.”)
+If a friend you refer attends the WOS 2021 Weekend for the first time, you will receive a $10 credit toward your registration for 2022.
+(BTW, a funewgee is a “fun new girl.”